htrgouvea/research/index.md

 ---
 layout: default
 title: Home
 ---

 ## About Me

 Hi!
-I am a Software Engineer Jr, and also study about Business Analysis...
+My names is Heitor Gouvêa and I am a IT Security Consultant, and also study about Business Analysis...
 Currently live in Campinas, a quiet city in Brazil.
 I have more than 3 years experience of programming and studies on information security.